Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 New leaves emerge from the center of the plants, while the older ones die around the outside.
 These dead leaves lay on the ground forming mats that smother weeds and surrounding plants.
 You will want to keep an eye on the dying leaves and remove them before they get matted.
 Deer do not bother these plants thanks to their fuzzy leaves and sharp spines.

 Because this is a perennial plant, it will flower in its second year.
 The flowers grow on stalks that can be up to 6 feet tall.
 They are purple and look like thistle flowers.
 Bloom time is late summer.
-Cardoons don’t flower in colder areas because they die at the end of the growing season when frost occurs.
+Cardoons don’t flower in colder areas because they die at the end of its first growing season when frost occurs.
 Pollinators such as bees love the flowers.

 The buds can be used as a substitute for rennet in cheesemaking, producing vegetarian cheese.
 Rennet is curdled milk from a calf’s stomach.
 It has been used for thousands of years to make cheese.
 It curdles the milk which then becomes cheese.
 Cardoon buds contain enzymes which curdle milk like rennet does, making it a good alternative for animal based rennet.

 How to Grow Cardoon

 Cardoon needs full sun and well-drained soil.
 It grows best in places with cool summers and mild winters.
 Due to its size, grow it in an area that is sheltered from the wind to prevent the plants from blowing over.
 They cannot be staked because they grow in a rosette of leaves.
 There is no central stem to attach a stake to.
 Thanks to its long taproot, the plants only need an inch of water each week.
 The plants are quite tough and not bothered by disease.
 They can become infested with aphids.
 Use a hose to wash them off of the leaves.